Nelbert442/dero-golang-pool/README.md

 * Allows use of integrated addresses (dERi)
 * API in JSON for easy integration to web frontend
 * Utils functions and switch for mining algorithm support, this way you can modify which mining algo is required from config.json with ease and update code in only a couple places
+* Support for fixed difficulty with minimum difficulty settings on a per-port basis

 ##### Future Features
 * (FUTURE) Support of pool and solo mining
 * (FUTURE) User-friendly design for webpage
 * (FUTURE) PROP/PPLNS and other pool schemes support
-* (FUTURE) Support for custom fixed and variable difficulties
+* (FUTURE) Support for variable difficulties

 #### Requirements
 * Coin daemon (find the coin's repo and build latest version from source)